 Simone R. Fabiilli had a recent victory for the firm concerning a circuit court interlocutory appeal of two district court medical provider lawsuits.
 On appeal, Ms. Fabiilli had written the briefs and attended oral argument, achieving a ruling that the derivative claims for services arising from a motor vehicle accident that had been brought by medical providers were not eligible for no-fault benefits through the Michigan Assigned Claims Plan program.
 Ms. Fabiilli’s successful argument was that the injured claimant, who assigned his right to pursue a lawsuit to the medical providers, was not eligible for those same benefits when he had created several material misrepresentations in support of his claim under MCL 500.3173a(2) and corresponding case law.
 This ruling that the injured claimant was not eligible for any no-fault benefits on appeal resulted in the dismissal of multiple, derivative provider lawsuits against Ms. Fabiilli’s client.

-A-M Law shareholder Michael Phillips and associate attorney Marcy Mierzejewski prevailed on a Motion for Summary Disposition on behalf of the MAIPF.
+A-M Law Shareholder Michael D. Phillips prevailed on a Motion for Summary Disposition on behalf of the MAIPF.
 The owner of the involved vehicle left his uninsured vehicle parked at a family member’s home when he moved out-of-state with instructions not to use the vehicle.
 The owner’s mother used the vehicle without asking permission and was involved in an accident.
 On dispositive motions, the Court ruled that either the vehicle was taken without permission or the operator was the constructive owner of the vehicle based on her pre-suit testimony that she believed she could use the vehicle without asking permission.

-A-M Law shareholder Joseph Mierzejewski and associate attorney Marcy Mierzejewski prevailed on a Motion for Partial Summary Disposition to dismiss claims for lost wages, replacement services and attendant care.
+A-M Law Attorney, Joseph Mierzejewski, prevailed on a Motion for Partial Summary Disposition to dismiss claims for lost wages, replacement services and attendant care.
 None of the Plaintiff’s treating physicians prescribed household services or attendant care, or disabled her from working.
 The family members providing services testified that they had no expectation of payment.
 The Court ruled the services were not incurred within the meaning of the No-Fault Act.
 The Court dismissed the wage loss claim, holding that since Plaintiff returned to work for 2 ½ years after the accident without any modifications or restrictions, lost wages did not arise out of the accident.

 A-M Law shareholders, John Ruth and Michael Phillips, prevail in the Michigan Court of Appeals.
 In Marvin Brown v.
 Michigan Assigned Claims Plan, MACP, the Plaintiff appealed a Circuit Court ruling dismissing a lawsuit against the Assigned Claims Plan for failure to timely provide discovery, and failure to comply with a Trial Court order compelling the discovery.
 Plaintiff appealed the Trial Court’s ruling, arguing that dismissal was too harsh a sanction, and that the Trial Court erred by not considering a lesser sanction before dismissing the action.
 However, the Court of Appeals affirmed the Trial Court ruling, finding that even though dismissal is a drastic sanction, Defendant had met its burden of demonstrating that dismissal was appropriate where: (1) Plaintiff failed to timely provide answers to discovery; and (2) Plaintiff failed to comply with an order compelling the discovery, and also providing the self-executing relief of dismissal as a remedy for non-compliance.
 Brown v.
 Michigan Assigned Claims Plan, dock. #338375 (July 19, 2018).